Vietnamese name: Padding name (middle name)

-Most Vietnamese people have a monosyllablic middle name, but it is also quite common to have multisyllabic middle name or none at all.
-A middle name can stand alone (e.g., Văn or Thị), but it is often combined with the primary name to form a more meaningful full name, where the middle name functions as part of the primary name.
+Consequently, Vietnamese people do not have middle names in the English sense.
+Even when a Vietnamese name Nguyễn Văn Toàn is written in the Western order of "first name–middle name–last name", the padding name should be treated as part of the compound "first name" together with the primary name such as Van Toan Nguyen, rather than as an independent component functioning as a "middle name" such as Toan Van Nguyen (see more in misconception about padding names).

-In the past, the middle name was selected by parents from a fairly narrow range of options.
-Almost all women had Thị as their middle name, and many men had Văn.
-More recently, a broader range of names has been used, and people named Thị usually omit their middle name because they do not like to call it with their name.
+Most Vietnamese people have a monosyllablic padding name, but it is also quite common to have multisyllable or none at all such as Tô Lâm.
+Semantically, a padding name can stand alone (e.g., Văn or Thị), but it is usually combined with the primary name to form a more meaningful given name.

-Thị is a most common female middle name, and most common amongst pre-1975 generation but less common amongst younger generations.
-Thị is an archaic Sino-Vietnamese suffix meaning "clan; family; lineage; hereditary house" and attached to a woman's original surname, but now is used to simply indicate the female sex.
-For example, the name "Trần Thị Mai Loan" means "Mai Loan, a female person of the Trần family"; meanwhile, the name "Nguyễn Lê Thị An" means "An, a female person of the Nguyễn and Lê families".
-Some traditional male middle names may include Văn, Hữu, Đức, Thành, Công, Minh, and Quang.
+In the past, the padding name was selected by parents from a fairly narrow range of options.
+Almost all women had Thị (氏) as their padding name, and many men had Văn (文).
+More recently, a broader range of names has been used, and people named Thị usually omit their padding name because they do not like to call it with their name.
+For example, singer Hồ Ngọc Hà has birthname "Hồ Thị Ngọc Hà".
+Thị is a most common female padding name, and most common amongst pre-1975 generation but less common amongst younger generations.
+Thị (氏) is an archaic Sino-Vietnamese suffix meaning "clan; family; lineage; hereditary house" and attached to a woman's original surname, but now is used to simply indicate the female sex.
+For example, the name "Trần Thị Mai Loan" means "Mai Loan, a female person of the Trần family".
+Some traditional male padding names may include Văn (文), Hữu (有), Đức (德), Thành (誠), Công (公), Minh (明), and Quang (光).

-The middle name can have several uses, with the fourth being most common nowadays:
+The padding name can have several uses: